KeithHayes/codeRAG/README.md

 # Requirements

 This local web app requires the Text generation web UI server to be running.
+The model also has been made available to the Text generation web UI server in the appropriate folder so it can be loaded.

     python3 server.py --listen --api --trust-remote-code \